 It was a masterstroke as the Australian pair won in a canter over Smith and Erik van Dillen 6-1, 6-2, 6-4 to give Australia its 23rd Davis Cup triumph and first since 1968.
 Laver and Newcombe finished off the final with wins in the reverse singles to record a stunning 5-0 victory.

 Four years later, Fraser took Australia back to the final after a momentous 3-2 victory over Argentina away on clay in the Inter Zone Finals.
 While Laver and Rosewall had retired, Newcombe was still contributing in doubles in what would be his last Cup campaign.

 Australia would face defending champion Italy in the final.
-This meeting came just a year after Italy had won a classic Inter Zone round against Australia 3-2 on clay at home en route to their first title.
+This meeting came just a year after Italy had won a classic Inter Zone round against Australia 3-2 on clay at home en route to winning its first Davis Cup title.